checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 Monitoring your API user flows instead of individual endpoints gives confidence that your product as a whole works as intended and that the expected interactions between API calls are functional.

-Multistep API checks are powered by [Playwright Test](https://playwright.dev/docs/api-testing), a robust open-souce test-runner.
+Multistep API checks are powered by `@playwright/test`'s [API Testing](https://playwright.dev/docs/api-testing) mode.
+Meaning you get all of the power of our typical API tests, in the form of a programmable @playwright/test check

 {{< info >}}
 Multistep API checks are only supported on runtime 2023.09 or later.
 See [Runtimes](/docs/runtimes) for more details.